Tommy200195/ComfyUI-AdvancedCameraPrompts/README.md

 1. Add a **Load 3D** or **Load 3D - Animation** node to your workflow
 2. Add the **Advanced Camera Control Prompt Generator** node
 3. Connect the camera output from your 3D node to the "Camera Info" input

+See the example images above for visual reference on how to set up the node in your workflow.

 ### Input Parameters